 In accordance with Clearing Rules, NCC may restrict services to CM violating or incompliant with the established requirements, to the point of complete termination of clearing services.
-The grounds for such measures may include, in particular, default on obligations, revocation of the license, violation of mandatory performance indicators, losses, and other deterioration of the financial condition.
-The procedures and order for interaction between NCC's units are determined in its internal documents.
+The grounds for such measures may include, in particular, default on obligations, revocation of the license, violation of mandatory performance indicators, other losses, and indicators of deterioration of the financial condition.
+The procedures and order for interaction between NCC's units within clearing access procedures are determined in its internal documents.